 Moody's credit ratings are on a rating scale that ranges from Aaa to C, which represents the range from highest to lowest quality of such securities rated.
 A rating of "B" by Moody's is within the sixth highest of nine categories and is assigned to debt securities which are considered speculative and are subject to high credit risk.
 The addition of a 1, 2 or 3 modifier after a rating indicates the relative standing within a particular rating category.
-The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category, the modifier 2 indicates a mid-range ranking and the modifier 3 indicates a ranking in the lower end of that generic rating category.
-The "stable" rating outlook indicates a low likelihood of a rating change over the medium term.
-A rating of "Ba" by Moody's is within the fifth highest of nine categories and is assigned to debt securities which are judged to be speculative and subject to substantial credit risk.
+The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category and the modifier 2 indicates a mid-range ranking.
+The "positive" rating outlook indicates the higher-than-average likelihood of a positive rating change over the medium term.